kokuraxc/til/杂/Work Log.md

 * Unexpected visitors came to MICR, brought by WW.
 Did the demo for them.
 * Recorded the demo and edited the video for Martin.
 * Didn't get around to install `Ubuntu`.
 Will try to do this later tonight at home.

+# 25 Feb 2020, Tuesday

+## Rockwell face recognition system

+Received email from Anup about this project to create a face recognition authentication system for Rockwell.
+He'll be the tech lead, and I'll develop in Flask the part to capture the image and transfer the login info to MES in cloud.

+## MICR demo scripts
+> Hi sir, welcome to the **Manufacturing Intelligence Control Room at ARTC**.
+>
+> This testbed is a venture by ARTC and the capability developed here is applied in multiple projects with MNC companies like `Microsoft`, `McKinsey &Company`, `Fujitsu`, `ABB` and local SMEs like `Arcstone`, `Nextan` and `Abrasive Engineering`.
+>
+> In a connected factory, with each passing minute, a substantial amount of real time and non-real time data is generated.
+There is a need to **collect, digitize and visualize** all this information.
+>
+> MICR explores how IoT technology can be used to **create solutions to increate the visibility and traceability of assets, and decrease the production planning time**.
+>
+> As you see here, we have multiple business intelligence dashboards showing the status of the factory.
+>
+> If you see there you would find the numbers of **orders and the throughput** for yesterday and today.
+This is the most important information a manager would want to see.
+> Moving on, we have **OEE which is a multiple of avaiability, performance and quality**.
+We can understand how different factors vary over time.
+> We have other visualization like information about **shceduled downtime and inventory status**, etc.
+>
+> (_Moving the dashboards away to show the **heartbeat**_) The **MICR mind** is the intelligent system which serves as the **heartbeat of MICR**.
+>
+> By the way, this gesture control wand in my hand is part of the Mezzanine system by Oblong.
+With it, we can move the dashboards freely around in this room. (_Move a dashboard to the other wall in the room_)
+>
+> Getting back to `MICR mind`.
+It constantly monitors the status of the machines on the shop floor and prompts the MICR user with alert whenever there is an error or some breakdown occurs.
+>
+> (_Move the company logos away to show the underneath screen._) Like here, the AGV is tasked with moving material from the warehouse to the assembly line.
+In the simulated scenario, it breaks down half way.
+The MICR mind will capture this event and alert the user immediately.
+Upon user's confirmation to solve the issue, the MICR mind will contact the maintenance personnel and create a maintenance work order in the MES system.
+>
+> We can watch the maintenance engineer doing the repair work through the camera.
+Or we can turn the glass wall transperant, and take a look at the shop floor directly from the control room.
+>
+> That's all for the demo.
+Thank you.